A Trusted Friend in a Complicated World

 Try different kinds of books

-While fiction books and nonfiction books are the usual go-to’s for readers, other formats may help you read more books.
+While fiction and nonfiction books are the usual go-tos for readers, other storytelling formats can be just as impactful and help you read more books.

-On the flip side, graphic novels are gaining more respect in the literary world, with adult graphic memoirs like Marjane Satrapi’s Persepolis paving the way.
+“Nonfiction graphic novels are making the most difficult material easy to digest,” says Kearns-White.
+No longer just for children, graphic novels are gaining more respect in the literary world, with adult graphic memoirs like Marjane Satrapi’s Persepolis paving the way.
 They’re quick to read and accessible while still delivering compelling stories.
-“Nonfiction graphic novels are making the most difficult material easy to digest,” says Kearns-White.

 USA, New Jersey, Bed with lamp, books and glasses on bedside table